kubernetes/kubernetes/docs/user-guide/secrets.md

 field set to that of the service account.
 See [here](service-accounts.md#adding-imagepullsecrets-to-a-service-account)
  for a detailed explanation of that process.

-#### Using Secrets as Files from a Pod

-To use a secret from a Pod:

-1. Create a secret or use an existing one.
-Multiple pods can reference the same secret.
-1. Modify your Pod definition to add a volume under `spec.volumes[]`.
-Name the volume anything, and have a `spec.volumes[].secret.secretName` field equal to the name of the secret object.
-1. Add a `spec.containers[].volumeMounts[]` to each container that needs the secret.
-Specify `spec.containers[].volumeMounts[].readOnly = true` and `spec.containers[].volumeMounts[].mountPath` to an unused directory name where you would like the secrets to appear.
-1. Modify your image and/or command line so that the the program looks for files in that directory.
-Each key in the secret `data` map becomes the filename under `mountPath`.

-See the [Use Cases](#use-cases) section for detailed examples.

 #### Automatic Mounting of Manually Created Secrets